Companion SDK & API reference

 onMessage(handler: (text, envelope) => void): () => void- Subscribe to streamed companion replies.
 Returns an unsubscribe function.

-connectCall(opts?): Promise<CompanionCall>- Start a live, low-latency voice session over WebRTC.
-Returns a call handle with .end(); declared tools + host control actions stay available in-call.
+connectCall(opts?): Promise<CompanionCall> / startCall(opts?): Promise<CallCredentials>- Start a live, low-latency voice session over WebRTC.
+Returns a call handle with .close(); declared tools + host control actions stay available in-call.
+Pass { bargeIn: true } to keep the mic open while the companion speaks so the user can interrupt mid-utterance (default is half-duplex, which protects speakerphone use from self-echo interruptions).

 onRender(handler): () => void- Instant UI — receive companion.ui_action. payload.interface is the platform-neutral genui schema; draw it with your own renderer (web / native iOS+Android / CLI).
 Requires the ui.render scope.